Flat Fee Landlord

 Planning Lease Expirations Around Seasonality

-At Flat Fee Landlord, we proactively manage lease expiration timing for all properties we manage — it's part of how we keep vacancy rates low year over year.
+At Flat Fee Landlord, we proactively manage lease expiration timing for all properties we manage in Northern Virginia and Houston.
+It is part of how we keep vacancy rates low year over year.
 Get your free rental analysis.
+See our guarantees and reviews.

 • 2,000+